ha3ks/ha3ks.github.io/_posts/2024-06-16-Ha3ksimal-Crossing---A-New-Leaf.md

 Yes I am firing on all cylinders, now I have settled into my job and doing well enough that I can focus back on getting back into hacking and getting the OSCP nailed out and maybe just maybe land a pentesting/red teaming role.

-Massive shoutout and thank you to [@0x_hackerfren](https://x.com/0x_hackerfren), Jacob, for inspiring me to get off my butt and getting this done.
+Massive shout out and thank you to [@0x_hackerfren](https://x.com/0x_hackerfren), Jacob, for inspiring me to get off my butt and getting this done.
 Thank you mate.

 Be Safe and Stay Dangerous friends, the future isn't written yet, so go grab that pen and write it!